ComputeCanada/magic_castle/docs/developers.md

 ### terraform_data.yaml: a bridge between Terraform and Puppet

-To provide information on the deployed resources and the value of the input parameters, Magic Castle Terraform code uploads to the Puppet main server two files:
+To provide information on the deployed resources and the value of the input parameters, Magic Castle Terraform code uploads to the Puppet main server a file named `terraform_data.yaml`, in the folder `/etc/puppetlabs/data/`.
+There is also a symlink created in `/etc/puppetlabs/code/environment/production/data/` to ease its usage inside the Puppet environment.
-- `/etc/puppetlabs/code/environment/production/data/terraform_data.yaml`
-- `/etc/puppetlabs/code/environment/production/site/profile/facts.d/terraform_data.yaml`

-When included in the data hierarchy, `terraform_data.yaml` provides information about the instances, the volumes and the variables set by the user through the `main.tf` file.
+When included in the data hierarchy (`hiera.yaml`), `terraform_data.yaml` can provide information about the instances, the volumes and the variables set by the user through the `main.tf` file.
 The file has the following structure:
 ```yaml
 ---
 terraform: